日本語 English

 GHG and Energy

-The Mitsui Chemicals Group is striving to reduce GHG emissions and energy consumption by adopting a decarbonized manufacturing approach under its climate change policy.
+The Mitsui Chemicals Group is striving to reduce GHG emissions and energy consumption by adopting a low-carbon manufacturing approach under its climate change policy.

-In response to increasingly serious environmental problems and growing demands for global decarbonization, the Mitsui Chemicals Group announced 2050 Carbon Neutrality Declaration in November 2020, and set a Group target in June 2021 to reduce the Group's global GHG emissions by 40% (compared to FY2013) by FY2030.
-To achieve these targets, we will actively engage in increasing the adoption of low-carbon raw materials and fuels, promotion of energy efficiency, conversion to renewable energy, and creation of process innovation technologies to build a decarbonized society.
+In response to increasingly serious environmental problems and growing demands for global decarbonization, the Mitsui Chemicals Group announced its 2050 Carbon Neutrality Declaration in November 2020, and set a Group target in June 2021 to reduce the Group's global GHG emissions by 40% (compared to FY2013) by FY2030.
+To achieve these targets, we will actively engage in the transition to low-carbon raw materials and fuels, energy conservation through the installation of highly energy-efficient equipment, and the adoption of renewable energy, as part of our efforts to build a decarbonized society.

 Meanwhile, since fiscal 2007, Mitsui Chemicals has set a target of reducing GHG emissions through energy efficiency, and is continuing comprehensive energy conservation activities at its plants.
 This includes step-by-step enhancement of heat recovery and streamlining of the refining process.
-In fiscal 2023 as well, we achieved a reduction of 28,000 tons, exceeding our target (a reduction of at least 20,000 tons from the previous year).
+In fiscal 2024, we achieved a reduction of 28,000 tons, exceeding our target (a reduction of at least 20,000 tons from the previous year).

 *Compared to FY2013